caltechlibrary/eprints2bags/README.md

 ### Summary of command-line options

 The following table summarizes all the command line options available.
-(Note: on Windows computers, `/` must be usedas the prefix character instead of `-`):
+(Note: on Windows computers, `/` must be used as the prefix character instead of `-`):

 | Short   | Long&nbsp;form&nbsp;opt | Meaning | Default |  |
 |---------|-------------------|----------------------|---------|---|